Graph Neural Networks for Knowledge Enhanced Visual Representation of Paintings: Introduction

 Following the rapidly growing body of research~\cite{ubernet, multi_task_survey, which_tasks}, we, first, employ a Multi-task Learning (MTL)~\cite{caruana_multitask} approach to learn visual representations of fine art.
 We argue that, next to the significant advantages of MTL in terms of computational resources, machines can substantially benefit from learning task inter-dependent representations of paintings.
 For example, even a non-expert (human) viewer of Pablo Picasso's \textit{Les Demoiselles d’Avignon} can easily recognize that the painting belongs to the Cubism stylistic movement, hence, it is more likely to be attributed to Pablo Picasso and created during the first half of the twentieth century.
 In addition to the multi-task visual representation learning, we introduce a knowledge-enhanced component that utilizes a GNN to model graph structured relationships among artists.
 Finally, we evaluate the performance of our proposed ArtSAGENet using the WikiArt dataset \cite{www.wikiart.org}, which has been extensively used for fine art classification tasks~\cite{elgammal_art_history_machine, celtinic_art_history_cnn, tan_artgan}.
 Experimental results show that ArtSAGENet outperforms several strong baselines and obtains state-of-the-art performance in fine art analysis, while qualitative analysis of the representations learned by our approach indicates that it is capable of capturing interesting properties of fine art.

-The main contributions of this work are the following: \begin{itemize} \item We demonstrate significant advantages of multi-task learning in fine art analysis and show why it is conceptually more appropriate than the conventional single-task alternatives. \item We employ several Graph Neural Networks directly for a wide range of fine art analysis tasks by coupling visual features and homogeneous topological structure. \item We propose ArtSAGENet, a novel architecture for integrating semantic information and visual content. \item Through extensive experimentation we show that our proposed ArtSAGENet consistently outperforms strong traditional methods on style classification, artist attribution, creation period estimation and tag prediction\footnote{We plan to release both the dataset used and the implementation of all the proposed models on a dedicated GitHub repository.}. \end{itemize} The rest of this paper is structured as follows.
+The main contributions of this work are the following: \begin{itemize} \item We systematically evaluate multi-task learning for fine art analysis and confirm its significant advantages over single-task alternatives in a wide range of settings. \item We employ several Graph Neural Networks directly for a wide range of fine art analysis tasks by coupling visual features and homogeneous topological structure. \item We propose ArtSAGENet, a novel architecture for integrating semantic information and visual content. \item Through extensive experimentation we show that our proposed ArtSAGENet consistently outperforms strong traditional methods on style classification, artist attribution, creation period estimation and tag prediction\footnote{All models implementation and the dataset used are publicly available in \href{https://github.com/thefth/ArtSAGENet}{https://github.com/thefth/ArtSAGENet}.}. \end{itemize}

+The rest of this paper is structured as follows.
 In the next section, we review the relevant literature in automated fine art analysis, and thereafter, in Sections~\ref{approach} and~\ref{experimental_setup} we provide all the necessary details for our proposed methods and the experimental setup.
 Finally, in Section~\ref{results} we present the experimental results, and in Section~\ref{conclusion} we conclude discussing our findings.